dbos-inc/dbos-docs/docs/getting-started/index.md

 # Getting Started

 Welcome to DBOS!
-Here's how you should get started:
+Here's the easiest path to get started:

 - First, follow our [quickstart](./quickstart.md) to set up a DBOS application, build and run it locally, then serverlessly deploy it to DBOS Cloud.
 - Then, follow our [programming quickstart](./quickstart-programming.md) to build your own application and see how DBOS makes it reliable.